The History Behind Dunkirk: A Reading List

 In 1940, the evacuation of Dunkirk became an important cultural image almost immediately, and it has remained an iconic symbol for the British spirit ever since.
 It has appeared in many films, from the war propaganda films made directly following the events, to the iconic five-minute tracking shot of the beach in 2007’s Atonement, and even becoming self-referential in the recent biopic Their Finest which portrayed the people behind the creation of the original Dunkirk propaganda.

-Even among such important depictions however, Nolan’s film sticks out.
+Even among such important depictions however, Nolan’s film stands out.
 There’s something intensely immediate about his portrayal, which draws you right into this historical moment.

 With such an immediate and personal experience watching the film, it can often leave the audience feeling as though they were really there.
 This leaves us with the question, was what we saw a fair representation of what actually happened?
 There have been plenty of discussions about this already, weighing out the various pros and cons of Nolan’s historical accuracy.
 The lack of diversity has been called into question, as has the overly-emphasised importance of the small boats, however there have also been many commendations, praising its use of real historical artefacts and the way it eschews CGI, as well as its depictions of the bedraggled and despairing soldiers.
 Perhaps most moving is the reaction of Ken Sturdy, a survivor of Dunkirk, who said “It was just like I was there again.”